bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Multiple Access Tokens {#response-token-multiple}

-If the client has requested multiple access tokens and the AS has granted at least one of them, the AS responds with the "multiple_access_tokens" field.
-The value of this field is a JSON object, and the property names correspond to the token identifiers chosen by the client in the [multiple access token request ](#request-resource-multiple).
+If the RC has requested multiple access tokens and the AS has granted at least one of them, the AS responds with the "multiple_access_tokens" field.
+The value of this field is a JSON object, and the property names correspond to the token identifiers chosen by the RC in the [multiple access token request ](#request-resource-multiple).
 The values of the properties of this object are access tokens as described in {{response-token-single}}.

 ~~~